Definitions and resources for terms and techniques used in the world of presentations

 F

-Comments Off on File Types, File Menu, and Backstage View: Save and Save As Tabs of Backstage View in PowerPoint
+Comments Off on File Types, File Menu, and Backstage View: Open and Close Tabs of Backstage View in PowerPoint

 To learn more, choose your version of PowerPoint.
 If we do not have a tutorial for your version of PowerPoint, explore the version closest to the one you use.